Elena O. Siegel, Ph.D., R.N.

 Siegel earned a bachelor’s degree in Business Administration and Accounting from California State University, Northridge, in 1980 and worked for several years as a certified public accountant and controller before transitioning to a nursing career.
 She earned a Bachelor of Science in Nursing in 2002 and went on to receive both a Master of Nursing in 2003 and Doctor of Philosophy in 2006, all from the University of Washington School of Nursing.

-Siegel is the recipient of several scholarships, including de Tornyay Center for Healthy Aging and Hartford Foundation scholarships for her doctoral and master’s degree research.
-Siegel has been published in The Gerontologist, Journal of Gerontological Nursing, the International Journal of Older People Nursing, Policy Politics & Nursing Practice, and Nursing Outlook.
+Siegel is the recipient of several scholarships, including de Tornyay Center for Healthy Aging and Hartford Foundation scholarships for her doctoral and master’s-degree research.
+Siegel has been published in The Gerontologist, Nursing Administration Quarterly, Journal of Gerontological Nursing, the International Journal of Older People Nursing, Policy Politics & Nursing Practice, Health Care Management Review and Nursing Outlook.
 She is a member of the National Hartford Centers of Gerontological Nursing Excellence alumni group (formerly known as BAGNC), Western Institute of Nursing and the Gerontological Society of America.